juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

-/ attemptedGuesses#sub[i]: starts at 0 and increases on recovery attempts, then reset to 0 on successful recoveries / saltShares#sub[i]: a share of the salt the client generated during registration and used to hash their _PIN_ / oprfSeeds#sub[i]: a random OPRF seed the client generated during registration, unique to this realm and this registration / maskedTgkShares#sub[i]: a masked share of the tag-generating key / unlockTags#sub[i]: the key the client provides to demonstrate knowledge of the PIN and release _encryptedSecretShares#sub[i]_
+/ attemptedGuesses#sub[i]: starts at 0 and increases on recovery attempts, then reset to 0 on successful recoveries / saltShares#sub[i]: a share of the salt the client generated during registration and used to hash their _PIN_ / oprfSeeds#sub[i]: a random OPRF seed the client generated during registration, unique to this realm and this registration / maskedUnlockKeyShares#sub[i]: a masked share of the unlock key / unlockTags#sub[i]: the tag the client provides to demonstrate knowledge of the PIN and release _encryptedSecretShares#sub[i]_
 / encryptedSecretShares#sub[i]: a share of the user's encrypted secret

 == Registration